wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 15. Select **Run** from the toolbar menu to execute the SQL command.

 16. Let's flood the system again with queries and see what happens this time for `asa.sql.workload01` and `asa.sql.workload02` queries.
-To do this, we'll run an Azure Synapse Pipeline which triggers queries. **Similar to before, run this pipeline for about 30 seconds to 1 minute**.
+To do this, we'll run an Azure Synapse Pipeline that runs a large number queries. **Similar to before, run this pipeline for about 30 seconds to 1 minute**.

     - **Select** the `Orchestrate` Tab.

-    - **Run** the **Exercise 7 - Execute Data Analyst and CEO Queries** Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.
+    - **Run** the **Exercise 7 - Execute Data Analyst and CEO Queries** Pipeline, which will run the `asa.sql.workload01` and `asa.sql.workload02` queries.

 17. In the query window, replace the script with the following to see what happens to the `asa.sql.workload01` queries this time: